MarkWithall/markwithall.github.com/_posts/2014-03-22-to-rebase-or-not-to-rebase.md

   - Non-linear histories mean that working and non-working versions can be interleaved making it unlikely that bisect will end up at the revision that caused the bug
 * Difficult to read the history
+* _Further con of merging is that conflict resolution is atomic.
+If you have a knarly merge then doing it in pieces is better.
+I claim that resolving conflicting patches in the queue is much easier than 3-way merging_ [@DaveCTurner](https://twitter.com/davecturner)
+* _You can do topological bisection in a mergy history, but the chances are the first bad commit is the merge, which doesn't help you with debugging._ [@DaveCTurner](https://twitter.com/davecturner)

 ##Rebase